 The country's first special economic zone - the brainchild of late Chinese leader Deng Xiaoping - was established here in 1980.
 Shenzhen has been a touchstone for China's reform and opening-up policy since then.

-In merely 33 years, Shenzhen, a tiny border town of just over 30,000 people in 1979, has grown into a modern metropolis.
+In merely 34 years, Shenzhen, once a tiny border town of just over 30,000 people, has grown into a modern metropolis.
 It established many firsts in the history of world industrialization, urbanization and modernization.

 One of China's gateways to the world, Shenzhen is one of the country's most developed cities and one of the fastest-growing cities in the world.

 As a State-level innovative city, Shenzhen has chosen independent innovation as the dominant strategy for its future development.
-The number of Shenzhen's PCT (Patent Cooperation Treaty) applications has topped Chinese cities for nine consecutive years.
-Shenzhen ranked second in Forbes' 2012 list of innovative mainland cities.
+The number of Shenzhen's PCT (Patent Cooperation Treaty) applications has topped Chinese cities for 10 consecutive years.
+Shenzhen ranked fourth in Forbes' 2013 list of innovative mainland cities.

 The city is also well-known for design, with more than 6,000 design companies employing more than 60,000 people.
 On Nov.
 19, 2008, UNESCO named Shenzhen a member of its Creative Cities Network and awarded Shenzhen the title of City of Design.

 Shenzhen has unique cultural charm.
-The city has a network of first-class, public cultural facilities that allow residents to enjoy thousands of cultural performances.
-Since 2003, when Shenzhen took the national lead in establishing the strategy for a "culture-based city," its cultural and creative industries have achieved robust expansion with annual growth rates of more than 20 percent and become important engines for the city's economic development.
+The city has a network of first-class public cultural facilities that allow residents to enjoy thousands of cultural performances.
+Since 2003, when Shenzhen took the national lead in establishing the strategy for a "culture-based city," its cultural and creative industries have achieved robust expansion with annual growth rates of more than 20% and become important engines for the city's economic development.

 Shenzhen is an ecological garden city, with half of its total area under a form of environmental protection that bans construction.
-The urban greenbelt coverage in developed areas is 45.1 percent.
-Shenzhen is China's first city to win the Nations in Bloom Award, and named on the United Nations Environment Program's Global Top 500 Laureate Roll of Honor.
+The urban greenbelt coverage in developed areas is 45.07%.
+Shenzhen is China's first city to win the Nations in Bloom Award, and named on the United Nations Environment Program's Global 500 Laureate Roll of Honor.

 A picturesque coastal city, Shenzhen is a popular tourist destination in South China and has been listed by the Chinese Government as an Excellent Tourist City.
 It was named one of the world's 31 must-see tourist destinations in 2010 by The New York Times.